gregr/ina/nscheme/README.md

       bookkeeping.
   - This behavior also allows us to introduce a shadowing identifier that may build off of the previous binding information of the same identifier.
-- `cond` and `case` will panic if no clause is chosen, rather than returning
 - Expressions that would typically return a single `(void)` value (like `set!`, `when`, etc.), instead return 0 values (i.e., `(values)`).
 - Variables are immutable by default.